 He seems to be forgetting James Agee's or Dylan Thomas's film scripts, let along Ingmar Bergman's pre-treatments of his often much different films.

 A number of critics and artists are also extremely concerned with the difference between watching a film in the cinema and on television.
 Producers and distributors, too, sometimes for commercial reasons, wanting to tempt audiences back into the cinema.
 At the turn of the 21st century, many blockbusters were designed to show their full power only in the theatre (see the career of James Cameron).

 Sherlock is 21st-century television: high-def, knowing (in contrast to many blockbusters), with spectacular images (as distinct from whole scenes of spectacle), deliberately throw-away scenes, and a sense of drama that does not require your full attention to appreciate.
 Couch potatoes couldn't be better served.

 For the authors' and actors' views on the versions of Holmes and Sherlock, see the BBC's 56-min. promotional retrospective, Unlocking Sherlock (2014).

 For a review of psychoanalytic theories of consumers of mass art see Ed S. Tan.
 1996.
 Emotion and the structure of narrative film: film as an emotion machine.
 Translated by Barbara Fasting.
 LEA'S communication series.
 Mahwah, N.J: Erlbaum.
 ISBN: 0805814094.

-For a discussion of art theorists of the passive specator, see Noël Carroll.
+For a discussion of art theories of the passive specator, see Noël Carroll.
 1998.
 A Philosophy of Mass Art.
 Oxford University Press.
 ISBN: 0198711298.